 The Burr Mill Mechanism vs. The Blade

-Unlike most kitchen appliances used to grind spices – blades – a Burr mill uses a different approach.
+Unlike most kitchen appliances, grind spices – blades – a Burr mill uses a different approach.
 A Burr mill makes use of two revolving, abrasive surfaces.
 These are used to grind the coffee.
 How?
 The coffee beans are set between these two grinders as they revolve.
 The fineness of the grind can be changed by varying the distance between the two grinders.

 This is why so many coffee-lovers avoid blade grinding.
 It just is not worth it.